-In any contract there are standard terms which non-lawyers find difficult to understand or don’t realize are also negotiable.
+In any contract there are standard terms that non-lawyers find difficult to understand or don’t realize are also negotiable.
 First, there is usually a section called Representation and Warranties which says that each side is has made statements that are considered to be factual, such as the artist created the works and owns the copyrights.
 Along with that clause, there is usually an Indemnification Clause, which states that if the artist breaches the agreement or misrepresents themselves, then any legal costs incurred by the gallery will be paid for by the artist.
-But make sure that this goes both way, and that the clause is not one-sided allowing the gallery to breach and not pay the artists legal fees.
+But make sure that this goes both ways, and that the clause is not one-sided allowing the gallery to breach and not pay the artists legal fees.

 Contracts will also have terms regarding the ability to assign or sell the contract to other people as well as terms for severability (breaking the contract), making amendments, and that the present contract overrides any previous agreements.
 These are usually similar in most contracts but also read them carefully to make they are not one-sided.

-Finally, carefully read the sections on Governing law, Jurisdiction or Arbitration.
+Finally, carefully read the sections on Governing Law, Jurisdiction, or Arbitration.
 These clauses will usually be written in favor of the party who wrote the contract.
-For example, assume you are the artist living in Miami, and the gallery is in New York City.
+For example, assume you are an artist living in Miami, and the gallery is in New York City.
 The Law and Jurisdiction clauses may require that both parties subject themselves to the Laws of the State of New York, that any lawsuits will be conducted in New York State or Federal Courts, and that the artist waives the right to change the location.
-That means that a lawsuit which could be held in Miami Dade County Court of Florida, would instead be held in New York requiring the artist to retain a lawyer in New York and travel to New York at their own expense.
+That means that a lawsuit which could be held in Miami Dade County Court of Florida would instead be held in New York requiring the artist to retain a lawyer in New York and travel to New York at their own expense.
 You may want to negotiate that term so that certain instances allow lawsuits to be in Florida.
 Similarly, an Arbitration / Mediation Clause requiring that both sides must hire a mediator to help the parties come to an arrangement, before any lawsuit may be filed.
 Arbitration is a good thing and usually helps to avoid lawsuits but the clause may also specify the location, which may be unfavorable to you.
-You can also renegotiating those terms.
+You can also renegotiate those terms.

-This list is far from exhaustive but hopefully provides some guidance on how to handle a negotiation but remember that you are likely dealing with businesses or attorney that are experienced negotiators so it is always best to have an attorney with you.
+This list is far from exhaustive but hopefully provides some guidance on how to handle a negotiation but remember that you are likely dealing with businesses or attorneys that are experienced negotiators so it is always best to have an attorney with you.
 If that is not possible, then at the very least, have an attorney review the final contract before signing.